 Not that long ago, sales and marketing expert Neil Rackham started looking into the reasons customers did what they did.

-And if that isn't bad enough, noted real-estate consultant and GIANTS columnist John Burns just reported that 86 percent of America's markets are overpriced.
+And if that isn't bad enough, noted real-estate consultant and Housing Giants columnist John Burns has reported that 86 percent of America's markets are overpriced.
 But even with all of these things going on, it's not what's causing all of your problems.
 Your problems stem from differentiation.

 Builders aren't doing anything to help themselves or help their customers, who need to be able to differentiate to make a decision.
 And if customers can't differentiate, they can't justify choosing you let alone spending the extra money if you're not priced lower than your competition.
 But that's just half of the problem.

 Maybe worst of all, home builders have never taught their sales associates what they need to do to be different — and that different means "adding value" to their customers' shopping process.
 Believe me, in the last few months I think I've seen and heard it all.